BlueMirrors/Yolov5-TensorRT/README.md

 <br>

 You can also pass ```--weights``` to use your own custom onnx weight file (it'll generate tensorrt engine file internally) or tensorrt engine file (generated from convert.py).
+You can also pass ```--classes``` for your custom trained weights and/or to filter classes for COCO.

 For pretrained default weights (```--weights yolov5s```), scripts will download + internally generate new engine file for unseen input shape, but if you are using a custom weight then remeber to rename or remove engine file if you want to generate engines for different shapes.